djmeph/makepi-iframe-ui/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## config.json
+## config.ts

-Before you can compile, you need to create a config file with configuration variables.
+Before you can compile, you need to create a typescript file with configuration variables.

 Sample config.ts